Trump tweets airplanes becoming 'far too complex' following Ethiopian Airlines crash

 The plane that crashed was a Boeing 737 Max 8, the same model as an Indonesian Lion Air flight that crashed after takeoff in October, killing all 189 people on board.

+A Boeing spokesman said the company’s CEO, Dennis Muilenburg, spoke with Trump following the president’s tweets Tuesday morning and “made it clear he is absolutely confident in the safety of the airplanes.”

 The Federal Aviation Administration said Monday that U.S. airlines can still fly the model.
-Other countries including Britain, Australia, China, Singapore, Indonesia and Argentina have grounded the Boeing 737 Max jets.
+Numerous countries, including those of the European Union, Australia, China, Singapore, Indonesia and Argentina, have grounded the Boeing 737 Max jets.

 Trump has yet to offer personal condolences to the victims, though White House press secretary Sarah Sanders on Monday offered "our prayers to the loved ones, friends and family of those killed in the tragic crash."